Topological recursion on transalgebraic spectral curves and Atlantes Hurwitz numbers: Topological recursion on meromorphic spectral curves

 One of the main goals of this paper is to extend the definition of topological recursion to spectral curves with exponential singularities, which we will call transalgebraic spectral curves.
 Let us start by recalling the usual formulation of topological recursion, in the Bouchard-Eynard formalism \cite{BE13}, which extends the original Eynard-Orantin formalism \cite{EO07} to higher order ramification.
 We start with the definition of a spectral curve.

-\begin{definition} A \emph{spectral curve} is a quadruple $ \mc{S} = (\Sigma, x, y, B)$, where: \begin{enumerate} \item $\Sigma$ is a Riemann surface; \item $x$ and $y$ are functions on $\Sigma$ that are holomorphic except potentially at a finite number of points and that separate points, i.e. $ (x,y)$ is injective; \item $B$ is a symmetric bi-differential on $\Sigma \times \Sigma$ with a double pole on the diagonal with biresidue $1$. \end{enumerate} We say that the spectral curve is \emph{meromorphic} if $x$ and $y$ are meromorphic on $\Sigma$ and the ramification locus $R$ of $ x $, which is the set of zeros of $ dx $ and poles of $ x $ of order $\geq 2$, is finite. \end{definition}
+\begin{definition} A \emph{spectral curve} is a quadruple $ \mc{S} = (\Sigma, x, y, B)$, where: \begin{enumerate} \item $\Sigma$ is a Riemann surface; \item $x$ and $y$ are functions on $\Sigma$ that are holomorphic except potentially at a finite number of points and that separate points, i.e. $ (x,y)$ is injective; \item $B$ is a symmetric bi-differential on $\Sigma \times \Sigma$ with a double pole on the diagonal with biresidue $1$ and no other poles. \end{enumerate} We say that the spectral curve is \emph{meromorphic} if $x$ and $y$ are meromorphic on $\Sigma$ and the ramification locus $R$ of $ x $, which is the set of all zeros of $ dx $ and all poles of $ x $ of order $\geq 2$, is finite. \end{definition}

 The usual Bouchard-Eynard formalism will correspond to the case of meromorphic spectral curves, whereas our extension will be to a certain class of non-meromorphic spectral curves.
 Let us now review some of the basic features of meromorphic spectral curves.